afinemax/C.A.N.-Compact-Astronomy-Node/README.md

-# C.A.N.
-(Compact Astronomy Node)
+# Compact Astronomy Node (CAN)
 *A DIY radio telescope built using a paint can and an RTL-SDR dongle.*

 ## About
-## About
-The Compact Astronomy Node (C.A.N.) project aims to make radio astronomy more accessible with low-cost, open-source radio telescopes.
+The Compact Astronomy Node (CAN) project aims to be a fun, educational radio astronomy project.
+That is open-source, and hopefully used by others.
 Inspired by **PICTOR: A free-to-use Radio Telescope**, the C.A.N. telescope is built from a 5L metal paint can, acting as a cylindrical waveguide.
 It uses a $30 RTL-SDR v4 with a 2.5 MHz bandwidth for signal processing.

-While larger radio telescopes like the [Dwingeloo Radio Telescope (DRT)](https://www.camras.nl/) use larger dishes, better LNAs, and higher-bandwidth SDRs, C.A.N. focuses on providing an affordable, compact alternative for radio astronomy.
+The differnce between CAN, and radio telescopes like the [Dwingeloo Radio Telescope (DRT)](https://www.camras.nl/) are the size of the dishes, better LNAs, and better SDRs.

 Check out the **PICTOR GitHub repository** [here](https://github.com/0xCoto/PICTOR) and the **PICTOR website** [here](https://www.pictor).